 Reflections on Health Care in Cuba in 2013

-Alex Lyda, a senior communications specialist in UT Southwestern Medical Center's University News Bureau, recently visited Cuba as part of a medical tour.
+Alex Lyda, a former senior communications specialist in UT Southwestern Medical Center's Communications team, visited Cuba as part of a medical tour.
 The spirit of resourcefulness and sharing among Cubans stuck with him.

 By Alex Lyda